anhddo/ascii-rl-lib/Design.md

 3. We aim to use no other library than what we have in class at the end of the project.
 We will test our control algorithm on a python simulation (gymansium) to verify the correctness of our implementation, which we will use `pyml`.
 After we finish implement the simulation, we will test those algorithms on the simulation and exclude the `pyml` library from our final project.

-4. See all .mli, excluding animation.mli because that likely will not find its way into the final submission.
+4. See all .mli, excluding animation.mli and base_algorithm.mli because that likely will not find its way into the final submission.

 5. See implementationplan.md